Rules and Regulations

 Art.
 33 Registration Fee No Refund Policy

-Subject to the conclusion of a cancellation insurance policy (see Art.
-34 Cancellation Insurance below), the registration fee will not be refunded if the registered participant does not take part in the Sierre-Zinal Race, regardless of any justification.
-The same applies if the courses of the Sierre-Zinal Race have to be changed or shortened due to weather conditions or if one or more races of the Sierre-Zinal Race have to be cancelled for the same reasons (see Art.
-12 Reservation for Weather Conditions).
+Subject to the conclusion of cancellation insurance (see Art.
+34 Cancellation Insurance below), the registration fee shall not be refunded if a registered participant does not take part in the Sierre-Zinal Race, regardless of the reason.

 Art.
 34 Cancellation Insurance

-The said timekeeper’s insurance does not apply in case the race is cancelled or postponed, in particular for sanitary reasons (see Art.
+The said cancellation insurance is not valid in the event of cancellation or modification of the race concept, in particular for sanitary reasons (see Art.
 13 Reserve for extraordinary situations).
-The Cancellation insurance offered by the timekeeper applies only in the event of a runner’s illness or accident (see the Timekeeper’s terms and conditions).
+It applies solely in the event of accident or illness affecting the participant (see the general terms and conditions of the official timekeeper available at [https://datasport.com/en/erv/]).

 Art.
 35 Exclusion of Liability